Akecel/gechoplate/README.md

 By default Gechoplate uses MySQL, however you can use PostgreSQL very easily if you wish to do so :

-* Comment/uncomment the different SQL containers in the *docker-compose* file depending on the database system you want to use :
+Chose your SQL containers in the *docker-compose* file depending on the database system you want to use :

 ```yml
   # MySQL Support